HoloInJava/jipl/README.md

 # Quickstart
 After downloading the [`JIPL.jar`](https://github.com/HoloInJava/jipl/blob/master/JIPL.jar) file provided, there is a handful of ways you can use it.
 ## Implement it in your project
-You can add the given jar file in your project, you will then have access to the entirety of the JIPL project from the Java perspective. <br>
+You can add the given jar file in your **project**, you will then have access to the entirety of the JIPL project from the Java perspective. <br>
 Here is how you can add the jar file to your project using [Eclipse](https://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse), or [IntelliJ IDEA](https://www.geeksforgeeks.org/how-to-add-external-jar-file-to-an-intellij-idea-project/). <br>

 The following block is an example where the file "test.jipl" is executed.